RachelFurlong-dev/milestone-project3-v1/README.md

 - User to be able to change password.
 - User to be able to indicate and upvote favourite houseplants.
 - User to be provided with an about page to find out more about Houseplantr.
-- Design a 404 page to redirect users to the home page if they enter a houseplantr url incorrectly.
+- Design a 404 page to redirect users to the home page (if they enter a houseplantr url incorrectly).

 # Design: